Elektroarzt/simplebus2-mqtt-bridge/README.md

  | PubSubClient | 2.8         | https://github.com/knolleary/pubsubclient        |
  | WiFiManager  | 2.0.16-rc.2 | https://github.com/tzapu/WiFiManager             |

+### ESPhome integration
+If you feel more familiar with ESPhome instead of MQTT give [this companion project](https://github.com/se-bastiaan/esphome-simplebus2) a try.
+It is based on the hardware of this project and allows for easy integration in Home Assistant.
+Many thanks to [se-bastiaan](https://github.com/se-bastiaan) for his fabulous work!

 ## Hardware

 The electronics draw power from the bus voltage and require no additional power source.
 A Seeed Studio XIAO ESP32C3 serves as the controller board.